-Martha’s Vineyard has long been a multicultural oasis with a rich tradition of attracting visitors and settlers of many races and nations, and a Native American community that has survived and flourished.
-The efforts of the MV African American Heritage Trail organization and the Heritage Trail History Project have done much to chronicle the Island’s rich African American tradition, and invites visitors to explore this legacy through the people, places and history of Martha’s Vineyard.
+Martha’s Vineyard has long been a multicultural oasis with a rich tradition of attracting visitors and settlers of many races and nationalities as well as being the ancestral home of its own Native American community.
+Within this framework, the Martha’s Vineyard’s African American Heritage Trail organization and the Heritage Trail History Project have done much to chronicle the Island’s rich African American tradition.
+Visitors are invited to explore this legacy through the people, places and history of Martha’s Vineyard.

 Flight from Slavery